harishpatel143/laravel-admin/README.md

       |
       | Next, you may define every authentication guard for your application.
       | Of course, a great default configuration has been defined for you
-      | here which uses session storage and the Eloquent user provider.
+      | here which use session storage and the Eloquent user provider.
       |
       | All authentication drivers have a user provider.
 This defines how the
       | users are actually retrieved out of your database or other storage